krontech/chronos-multi-cam-control/README.md

 Only external storage devices that all cameras have will be showed in the *Location* dropdown.

 Videos will be saved as *vid_YYYY-MM-DD_HH-MM-SS_SerialNumber* if users choose to save with automatic name.
 If users input a customer-defined name, videos will save as *filename_SerialNumber*.

+## Screenshot and Parameter Display

+After clicking *Confirm* button, preview and parameters will show if there is at least one valid camera.
+The preview and parameters are from the first camera in the list.
+As mentioned above, resolution, exposure and frame rate are limited if connected camreas are mixed (have both 1.4 and 2.1), so the preview and parameters will change under this condition.